Our School Councilors

 Our School Values

-The School Council are working with Mrs Kendall, the Curriculum leader, to re-design our school values.
+The School Council worked with Mrs Kendall, the Curriculum leader, to re-design our school values.
 We started by thinking about what is feels like to be a pupil at Dane Royd.
 We then asked the question, 'What values and behaviours do we expect from our staff and children at Dane Royd?'

 The School Council have been working hard on improving playtimes in school.
 We started by fundraising to raise money for some new games and puzzles for wet playtimes.
 Well done to all our winners of the book raffle.